Inverse-LLaVA: Rethinking Multimodal Alignment via Text-to-Vision Mapping

 Vanderbilt University

-High-level overview of the proposed Inverse-LLaVA framework on an MME benchmark example. (a) LLaVA projects visual features into discrete text space via an explicit projection (red), requiring alignment pre-training, and produces the wrong answer (”Yes”). (b) Inverse-LLaVA maps text embeddings into continuous vision space for fusion, eliminating alignment pre-training, and yields the correct answer (”No”).
-Blue indicates vision flow, green indicates text flow, red denotes explicit projection, purple represents LLM components and orange represents the LLM output.
+High-level overview of the proposed Inverse-LLaVA framework on an MME benchmark example. (a) LLaVA projects visual features into discrete text space via an explicit projection (red), requiring alignment pre-training, and produces the wrong answer ("Yes"). (b) Inverse-LLaVA maps text embeddings into continuous vision space for fusion, eliminating alignment pre-training, and yields the correct answer ("No").
+Blue indicates vision flow, green indicates text flow, red denotes explicit projection, purple represents LLM components, and orange indicates LLM output.

 Abstract